About Kevin C. Fitzpatrick

 Big Apple Fanatics Tours welcomes anyone with a passion for history and literature to take a tour of New York with Kevin Fitzpatrick.

-His author site is fitzpatrickauthor.com.
+My author site is FitzpatrickAuthor.com.